 Pug Cross Breeds List

-We’ve listed below different pug cross breeds, which are common today.
 Click on the mixed breed type to find more information.
 We would like to have a page for each pug cross dog breed with comprehensive information and pictures.

 So if you have any pictures of the pug cross breeds listed below, and would allow us to use them on Lucky Pug, please get in touch, we would love you!
 Please contact us at: hello@luckypug.com

-Click on the text or image to see more information & pictures for specific pug mix
+Click on the text or image to see more information & pictures for specific pug mix.

 Pug Zu (Pug x Shih Tzu)